-ACTION ALERT disable until further notice!
+ACTION ALERT disabled until further notice!

 Be civil and professional at all times when communicating with officials!

-SUMMARY: A ban on "restricting snakes" and much more!
+SUMMARY: A ban on "restricting snakes" (their language) and much more!
 The lack of research is astounding!
 This proposal amends the zoning ordinance of Waynesboro, PA.
 Buried amongst a huge list of other amendments in a 190-page document is a ban on the possession of more than four (4) animals in any combination of species, except fish, in any household.
 There is also a blanket ban on “exotic animals” with a vague definition which specifically includes “python.”
 The proposal is below, as well as four ways to contact officials.